finos/vuu/README.md

 2. Select 'LayoutServer' config and click run

 ### Workspace Settings
 A set of VSCode settings is shared as workspace settings.
-In order to use the workspace settings the project needs to be opened in VSCode from vuu-ui/ folder
+In order to use the workspace settings the project needs to be opened in VSCode from vuu-ui/ folder.

+Settings provided by the workspace currently cover:

+- Prettier as default formatter

+When using an IDE other than VSCode, the IDE settings should be set to match the workspace settings

 ## Configuring IntelliJ